 1. Maintain a highly performant P-Rep node that scales with ICON.2.
 Build pathways for ICON DApps and Nodes to integrate with Pocket Network in order to create sustainable decentralization of ICON throughout time, via POKT economics and trustless API layer.

 To read more about our proposal, you can view the extended proposal here.

-But with only a few months left before Testnet(and Mainnet following in May), and the upgrades(and simplifications) that come with it, we believe this will result in a better experience for the ICON community.
+But with only a few months left before Testnet(and Mainnet by the end of Q2 2020), and the upgrades(and simplifications) that come with it, we believe this will result in a better experience for the ICON community.

 For more information on the Pocket Core architecture, you can read updated whitepaper which is only 9 pages.2.
 ICON-DI Node onboarding — Q1 2020, Airdrop — Mainnet (End of Q2 2020)The ICON-DI initiative is our way of bootstrapping the onboarding of ICON nodes, whether main P-Reps, sub P-Reps or Citizen Nodes into Pocket Network in order to support the decentralization of ICON DApps.Node onboarding will start at the beginning of Q1 leading up to the release of Pocket Core Testnet.
 This decision again was made in order to have a more effective experience for all participants.The exact start dates, with information, support and sign up flow will be released later this year.The POKT Airdrop for ICON-DI participants will take place after the Pocket-Core Mainnet release, by the end of Q2 2020, simply because that is when the network will be live and the token functioning.ICON nodes configured to Pocket will have an additional incentive to continue to support and maintain the ICON infrastructure, via POKT rewards.This incentive alignment will work to increase the node count and node diversity within the ICON ecosystem, all the while maintaining decentralization via Pocket’s coordination architecture.